aymericzip/intlayer/docs/en-GB/content_declaration/enumeration.md

 ## Important Notes

 - The order of declaration is crucial in Intlayer enumerations.
 The first valid declaration is the one that will be picked up.
-- If multiple conditions apply, ensure they are ordered correctly to avoid unexpected behavior.
+- If multiple conditions apply, ensure they are ordered correctly to avoid unexpected behaviour.

 ## Best Practices for Enumeration